 Prof. J. Davidovits makes a clarifying statement about all the false ideas and assertions written by several alkali activated materials scientists (incorrectly using the word “geopolymer” for marketing purpose in place of AAM) and blindly imitated by others.
 He explains why it is a true polymer with a well-known and understood chemistry (as opposed to those who claim it is a “gel” of unknown character), mentions the historicity and discovery of geopolymer chemistry, the real contributions of Glukhovsky and what he really wrote about geopolymers.
 He develops the range of actual industrial applications that goes far beyond cement made out of wastes…

-This video lasts 29 min, a 67 MB file.
+29 min, 67 MB.
 Click on the icon on the right to watch it fullscreen.